CumulusNetworks/DUE/docs/GettingStarted.md

 1. Use Git to check out DUE's debian/upstream branch
    `git checkout debian-upstream`
-    You shoud see that there is now a "debian" directory.
+    You should see that there is now a "debian" directory.
 2. Create a Debian package build container, using an example from `due --create help`.
    If you are using Ubuntu, this might look like:
    `./due --create --from ubuntu:18.04 --description "Package Build for Ubuntu 18.04" --name pkg-u-18.04 --prompt PKGU1804 --tag pkg-ubuntu-18.04 --use-template debian-package`